 What is #AyeFeel?

-#AyeFeel is Young Scot’s mental health and emotional wellbeing initiative, with lots of information and tips on support for young people aged 11 - 26.
+#AyeFeel is Young Scot’s mental health and emotional wellbeing initiative, and is full of information and support for young people aged 11 - 26.
 It provides information from different national organisations as well as tips from young people on how to look after your own mental health.

 Our new campaign is called #MakeTimeTo… which focuses on giving tips from organisations and insights from young people that you can action on a daily basis that will support your mental health and emotional wellbeing.